valancej/documentation/_docker/getting-started/getting-started-part-five.md

 We recommend [our blog](https://blog.codeship.com), [our documentation](({{ site.url }}), [our community forum](https://community.codeship.com), and [our webinars](http://resources.codeship.com/webinars) to keep learning more.

-It's important to get to a working build as soon as possible when you start your new CI/CD process with Codeship and Docker.
+It's important to get to a working build as soon as possible when you start your new CI/CD process with Codeship Pro.
 From there, take some time with your team every few weeks or every few months to find ways to optimize, save time, keep the developers coding with fewer waiting periods and improve your application and Docker image efficiency.